marianapatcosta/my-paint-app/README.md

 The canvas size is optimized for different screen sizes (mobile not included).
 However, canvas `width`and `height` is fully customizable.
 By clicking on `resize` button, these dimensions can be inserted and canvas automatically adopts them.

+#### Undo/Redo

+The items added to canvas can be removed/readded to cavnas, accordign to first-item-first-put logic, by clicking on `undo` / `redo` buttons.
+This functionality is not included for free draw and eraser.

 #### Reset canvas

 The draw produced in this app can be deleted. `Clear` button, resets the canvas, so the draw can be restarted.